- What is ‘excess mortality’?

 The baseline of expected deaths can be estimated in several different ways.

-As of 20 September 2021, we use an estimate produced by Ariel Karlinsky and Dmitry Kobak as part of their World Mortality Dataset (WMD).
-To produce this estimate, they first fit a regression model for each region using historical deaths data from 2015–2019;4 they then use the model to project the number of deaths we might normally have expected in 2020–2022.5 Their model can capture both seasonal variation and year-to-year trends in mortality.
+We use an estimate produced by Ariel Karlinsky and Dmitry Kobak as part of their World Mortality Dataset (WMD).4 To produce this estimate, they first fit a regression model for each region using historical deaths data from 2015–2019.5 They then use the model to project the number of deaths we might normally have expected in 2020–2022.6 Their model can capture both seasonal variation and year-to-year trends in mortality.

-For more details on this method, see the article Karlinsky and Kobak (2021) Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset.6
+For more details on this method, see the article Karlinsky and Kobak (2021) Tracking excess mortality across countries during the COVID-19 pandemic with the World Mortality Dataset.7

-Before 20 September 2021, we used a different expected deaths baseline: the average number of deaths over the years 2015–2019.7 We made this change because using the five-year average has an important limitation — it does not account for year-to-year trends in mortality and thus can misestimate excess mortality.8 The WMD projection, on the other hand, does not suffer from this limitation because it accounts for these year-to-year trends.
+Previously we used a different expected deaths baseline: the average number of deaths over the years 2015–2019.8 We made this change because using the five-year average has an important limitation — it does not account for year-to-year trends in mortality and thus can misestimate excess mortality.9 The WMD projection, on the other hand, does not suffer from this limitation because it accounts for these year-to-year trends.
 Our charts using the five-year average are still accessible in links in the sections below.

 For reported deaths, we source our data from both WMD and the Human Mortality Database.